monero-project/monero-site/knowledge-base/moneropedia/tunnel.md

 ### The Basics

 When you communicate over @I2P (visit an @eepsite / use a @garlic-service), you'll first need to connect to a peer by using @transports and then build virtual *tunnels*.
 These virtual tunnels are temporary, uni-directional paths that pass information through a defined sequence of @I2P routers to your @destination.
-Tunnels are built, and then used, with layered @garlic-encryption and are a general-purpose mechanism to transport all @I2NP messages.
+Tunnels are built, and then used, with layered @garlic-encryption and are a general-purpose mechanism to transport all @I2NP @messages.

 Each peer builds, at a minimum, *two* uni-directional tunnels: one for **outbound traffic**, and one for **inbound traffic**.
 These tunnels are classified as either **inbound tunnels** (where @messages come toward the creator of the tunnel) or **outbound tunnels** (where the tunnel creator sends @messages away from the creator of the tunnel).
 Thus, *four* tunnels are required for a single round-trip @message and reply to your @destination (two for your, two for your destination).